Andrea Demetriades: Television

 Demetriades is best known for her role as Lina Badir in the television series Crownies.
 She reprised the role for the spin-off series Janet King in 2014 and 2016.
 Her television guest roles include All Saints as Felicity Summers in 2009, Mr & Mrs Murder as Lola and Miss Fisher's Murder Mysteries as Beatrice in 2013.
 Demetriades appeared in the critically acclaimed 2015 Australian drama series The Principal as Hafa Habeb.
 In 2017 she starred in both the Australian Broadcasting Corporation's TV series Seven Types of Ambiguity, and Pulse as Doctor Lou Tannis.
 In 2018 she also starred in the Australian Broadcasting Corporation's TV series Squinters.

 In 2024, Demetriades was named in the cast for ABC series Return to Paradise.

 Theatre

 Demetriades' theatrical work has included a role in Bell Shakespeare's Pericles—for which she was nominated for a 2009 Green Room Award—and an Australian tour with Bell Shakespeare's Twelfth Night in 2010.
 She starred as Eliza Doolittle in Sydney Theatre Company's 2012 production of Pygmalion.

+In April 2026, Demetriades returned to theatre for The River.